Unlocking the Secrets of Amazon’s Last Mile Delivery Operations

 • Operation Dragon Boat

-📈2016 to 2019
+2016 to 2019

 • Amazon completely acquired Colis Privé

-• Amazon introduced Amazon Logistics
+• Introduced Amazon Logistics

-🧭2020 to present
+2020 to present

-Amazon different kinds of last mile delivery methods for efficient and timely delivery of packages.
 Moreover, by helping businesses through their partnership programs, the eCommerce giant is bridging the gaps between these businesses and their customers.
 This has allowed Amazon to grow its reach and make its last-mile delivery process faster.

-Here are some of the common Amazon last mile delivery services:
+Here are some of the common Amazon last-mile delivery services:

 Amazon Flex